List of current ships of the Royal Canadian Navy: Frigates

 The Halifax-class frigates are multi-role vessels with anti-submarine, anti-aircraft and anti-ship capability.
 In response to recent global security interests, the role of the class has shifted from open ocean to littoral engagement.
 Innovations in operational tactics have allowed the vessels of this class to adapt to new asymmetric surface threats.
-To ensure effective long-term capacity in this new threat environment the ships are undergoing a refit, including passive and active weapons, radars, and new combat architecture to meet the modern requirements.
+To ensure effective long-term capacity in this new threat environment the ships underwent a refit, including passive and active weapons, radars, and new combat architecture to meet the modern requirements.
 As of 2018, all twelve ships had been refitted.
 Each holds a complement of 225 officers and crew.
 All ships of the class are named after major Canadian cities.

 Offshore patrol ships

 The Harry DeWolf-class offshore patrol vessels are warships from the Arctic and Offshore Patrol Ship (AOPS) procurement project, part of the National Shipbuilding Strategy.
 In July 2007 the federal government announced plans for acquiring six to eight icebreaking warships for the RCN.
 The class is based on the Norwegian Coast Guard ship NoCGV Svalbard, and is named after Vice Admiral Harry DeWolf.
 The class is equipped with a hangar and flight deck and can operate the Sikorsky CH-148 Cyclone.
 The ships can deploy with multiple payloads, including shipping containers, underwater survey equipment or landing craft and have a 20 t crane for loading and unloading.
 They are for use in the Arctic regions of Canada for patrol and support within Canada's exclusive economic zone.